freesurfacemodules/Jacquard/PERFORMANCE_ROADMAP.md

 - **SIMD enablement**: neither Binaryen nor `asc` auto-vectorize, but we can hand-author SIMD intrinsics in the generated AS once the host enables the Wasm SIMD feature during instantiation.
   _Plan_: add a math-mode flag (`--simd`) to generate `v128` operations for FIRs, vector adds/subs, and trig polynomial evaluation.
 - **Profile-guided benchmarks**: integrate the new CLI with multiple fixtures (`sine`, `fm`, `complex`) under CI and collect JSON summaries; use the data to prioritize the roadmap above.

+## 7. Subnormal Handling

+- **Flush-to-zero / Dither**: Long feedback paths can generate denormals, tanking performance on some CPUs.
+  _Plan_: add a configurable flush-to-zero helper to clamp |x| < ~1e-20 to 0.0 (and optionally white-noise dither).
+Call it inside `pushOutputSamples` and other hot accumulators so we never feed subnormals into filters/delays.

 ## Immediate Next Steps